cloudymike/fermctrl/appengine/README.md

+# The app

-# Run with flask and mqtt app separate
+## Run with flask and mqtt app separate
 You need to start both scripts:
-* runnomqtt.sh (the flask app)
+* runweb.sh (the flask app)
 * runmqtt.sh (the mqtt reader and writer)

+In addition a redis server and a mosquitto server needs to run on localhost

+## Run with docker compose

+Remove container images that are build.
+Save some basics like redis and base python `dockerclean.sh`

+Bring up docker environment with a rebuild.
+Note that you may need to remove images to get a clean rebuild
+`docker-compose up --build`

-# Basic flask app on app engine.
+## Basic flask app on app engine.
 This is obsolete as GOOGLE stopped their IOT mqtt offering

 You may have to login to your google account